 “The sportscar that’s charged with more than a turbo.”

 For 1983, motive power was provided by the Astron G54B 145 bhp 2.6 liter/156 ci inline four with turbocharger and fuel injection connected to a five-speed manual.
 There was no automatic transmission available for 1983, so all 6,297 cars sold came with the manual.
 0-60 came in about 9 seconds in a car that weighed about 2,700 pounds.
 Mileage was 19 city/24 highway by the standards of the day (17/22 by today’s standards).
+With a relatively large 19.8-gallon gas tank, a Starion owner could expect a range of between 310 and 385 miles with a 10% fuel reserve.

 At $12,079 (about $28,800 in today’s dollars), the base Starion EX included four-wheel disc brakes, power steering, power windows, and alloy wheels.
 Moving up to the LS (an additional $1,840, making the car a $33,100 purchase in 2014) added air conditioning, six-way adjustable front seats, digital instrumentation, and an AM/FM stereo cassette with eight speakers.

 Options included a sunroof, cruise control, and larger tires and wheels.
-LS purchasers could go crazy and get leather seat facings and a single two-tone paint option (Italian Silver/Behring Blue Metallic ).
+LS purchasers could go crazy and get leather seat facings and a single two-tone paint option (Italian Silver/Behring Blue Metallic).

 I have not seen a Starion on the road in years, but it seems that at least a few are being saved and there is some online support.
 A quick perusal shows that lack of maintenance of the complex for its day engine causes most of the serious issues with this car.